mapsteps/ultimate-dashboard/readme.txt

 Create custom WordPress dashboard widgets and send your clients and users to the key areas of their website – or anywhere else.

 = Features =
-* Give the WordPress dashboard a more meaningful use for clients & users
+* Give the WordPress dashboard a more meaningful use for your clients & users
 * Remove all/individual default WordPress dashboard widgets
-* Create your own icon widgets
+* Create your own set of icon widgets
-* Create text widgets with useful information for your customers & users
+* Create text widgets
 * Choose between FontAwesome & WordPress Dashicons for your icon widgets
 * Import/Export widgets & settings
+* Add custom CSS to your WordPress dashboard

 Get even more Features with Ultimate Dashboard PRO.